 If you haven’t received your BRP within the aforementioned 10 days, you should email the Home Office on BRCDelivery@homeoffice.gsi.gov.uk including your Thai Girlfriend’s full name, date of birth, and passport number.
 You should also include a case reference number, telephone number, and address.

 Naturally, once the applicant has received her card she should check that all the information is correct.
 Failure to do so could cause serious problems in the future.
 If an error is noticed, you or your Thai girlfriend should email the Home Office immediately on BRerror@homeoffice.gsi.gov.uk giving details of the error along with supplying the same information as outlined above for a missing card.

 If the UK Residence Card is lost or stolen it should be reported to the police immediately as well as informing the Home Office on BRLost@homeoffice.gsi.gov.uk.
 If the card is damaged in any way, the Home Office should be informed on BRerror@homeoffice.gsi.gov.uk where details will be given as to how your Thai wife should proceed.

 At Thai Express visa we can help guide you through the process of applying for a UK Residence Card either if you or your Thai girlfriend is in Thailand or in the UK.
-If this is a service that you are interested in, you can call our Pattaya office on 038 420 313, email us on email@example.com or alternatively, you could contact us via our website.
+If this is a service that you are interested in, you can call our Pattaya office on 038 420 313, email us at firstname.lastname@example.org, or alternatively, you could contact us via our website.
 We look forward to hearing from you and of being of greater assistance.